boston-dynamics/spot-cpp-sdk/docs/cpp/quickstart.md

 - `CMAKE_BUILD_TYPE`: String variable to determine build type.
 The default value for this variable is "Release".
 - `BUILD_SHARED_LIBS`: Boolean ON/OFF variable to turn on the build of shared libraries.
 The default value for this variable is ON. **Shared libraries currently are only supported on Linux.** This limitation is temporary and will be addressed in future releases.
 - `BUILD_CHOREOGRAPHY_LIBS`: Boolean ON/OFF variable to turn on the build of choreography libraries.
 The default value for this variable is ON.
+- `CMAKE_POSITION_INDEPENDENT_CODE`: Boolean true/false variable to enable compilation of position independent machine code.
+This is necessary when linking the library against other shared libraries

 **On Linux:**